|Department||Construction Industries Board|

 Knowledge, Skills, and Abilities:

-Comprehensive knowledge of: investigative methods and techniques; state-adopted construction codes and technical standards; electrical theories; standards governing installation, maintenance, repair, and modification of electrical work in industrial, commercial, and residential structures; and of the Oklahoma Electrical Licensing Act and Industry Regulations.
-Ability required to: establish and maintain effective working relationships with others; follow written and oral instructions; apply appropriate trade theories and standards to a construction jobsite; reasonably interpret laws/ codes/ordinances; read and accurately interpret blueprints and specifications; show demonstrated commitment in taking responsibility for and use of good judgment; maintain attention to detail; uphold and practice the code of ethics and employee handbook guidelines; and reasonably determine if a relationship or circumstance would cause a reasonable person with knowledge of the relevant facts to question his or her impartiality in a matter, exercise common sense and good discernment, and take appropriate measures; physically perform inspections including driving to construction worksites along with significant walking, standing, climbing, crawling in tight spaces, grabbing, pushing, lifting, sitting and inputting/accessing information via a computer, any which could be for extended periods of time when necessary.
+Comprehensive knowledge of: investigative methods and techniques, state-adopted construction codes and technical standards of plumbing theories, and standards governing installation, maintenance, and repair of commercial and residential structures, and of The Oklahoma Plumbing Licensing Act and Industry Regulations.
+Ability required to: establish and to maintain effective working relationships with others; to follow written and oral instructions; to apply appropriate trade theories and standards to a construction job site; to reasonably interpret laws, codes, and ordinances; and to read and accurately interpret blueprints and specifications; show demonstrated commitment in taking responsibility for and use of good judgment; maintain attention to detail; uphold and practice the code of ethics and employee handbook guidelines; and reasonably determine if a relationship or circumstance would cause a reasonable person with knowledge of the relevant facts to question his or her impartiality in a matter, exercise common sense and good discernment, and take appropriate measures; physically perform inspections including driving to construction worksites along with significant walking, standing, climbing, crawling in tight spaces, grabbing, pushing, lifting, sitting and inputting/accessing information via a computer, any which could be for extended periods of time when necessary.

-Licensure as electrical journeyman or contractor in accordance with Oklahoma Electrical Licensure Law, Industry Regulations, and five (5) years licensed experience in the electrical trade involving industrial, commercial or institutional experience.
+Licensure as plumbing journeyman or contractor in accordance with Oklahoma Plumbing Licensure Law, Industry Regulations, and five (5) years licensed, active experience in plumbing trade involving commercial and residential experience.
 Have the knowledge, skills and abilities listed in this job description.
 Reliable transportation is needed and a current valid Oklahoma driver’s license is required.
-Absence of: serious violation or disciplinary action under Oklahoma licensing act or industry regulations or another jurisdiction’s licensing requirements within the last five (5) years.
+Absence of: serious violation or disciplinary action under the Oklahoma Plumbing License Act and Plumbing Industry Regulations or another jurisdiction’s plumbing licensing requirements within the last five (5) years.

 Certain related or relevant experience, training, or education, along with supporting reference checks, may enhance qualifications during the evaluation process.

-The successful candidate is required to obtain both a national certification (in each residential and commercial electrical inspection) and a State of Oklahoma license (as a Residential Electrical Inspector and as an Unlimited Electrical Inspector) within one (1) year of hire.
+The successful candidate is required to obtain both a national certification (in each residential and commercial plumbing inspection) and State of Oklahoma license (as a Residential Plumbing Inspector and as an Unlimited Plumbing Inspector) within one (1) year of hire.
 Upon hiring, the successful candidate is required to obtain a provisional license in each category unless already holding the required Oklahoma license.